tigerfarm/tigtaskrouterworker/README.md

 Create a Caller TaskQueue, and set:
 - TaskQueue Name to: support.
 - Max Reserved Workers: 1.
-- Queue expression: skills HAS "support"
+- Queue expression: skills HAS "support".
+Workers with the skill to handle support calls ("skills":["support"]) will be ask to take calls in this queue.

 Create a Workflow, and set:
 - Friendly Name: support.
 - Assignment Callback, Task Reservation Timeout: 10.
+This gives the worker 10 seconds to accept the reservation before TaskRouter sets them to unavailable, and asks another worker to accept the call reservation.
 - Default queue: support.

 Create a Worker, and set:
 - Name: charles.
 - Attributes to: {"skills":["support"],"contact_uri":"+16505551111"}.
 Replace 16505551111, with your mobile phone number.
+This is the number that TaskRouter will use to call the worker.

 View Your TaskRouter Activities: Offline, Available, and Unavailable